tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 anybody can get a compiler for free as long as their machine learning architecture uses `Value`s.
 You need only write an interpreter for it!

-### forward
+### Forward

-since we have a topological sort, we might as well use it. then we only need to write a compiler that works one `Value` at a time. then we can drive it like
+Since we have a topological sort, we might as well use it both forward and backward.
+Then we only need to write a compiler that works one `Value` at a time.
+We can drive it like this:
-this:

 ```console?lang=python&prompt=>>>,...
 >>> from micrograd.engine import Value